UnseenWizzard/git_training/README.md

 ![Cherry-picking commit range](img/cherry_pick_range.png)

 ## Rewriting history
-> I'm repeating myself now, but you still remeber [`rebase`](#rebasing) well enough right?
+> I'm repeating myself now, but you still remember [`rebase`](#rebasing) well enough right?
 Else quickly jump back to that section, before continuing here, as we'll use what we already know when learning about how change history!

 As you know a `commit` basically contains your changes, a message and few other things.